-The water served by the Indian Wells Valley Water District meets all State of California Department of Public Health and United States Environmental Protection Agency drinking water standards set to protect public health.
+The water served by the Indian Wells Valley Water District meets all State of California Water Resources Control Board (SWRCB) and United States Environmental Protection Agency (USEPA) drinking water standards set to protect public health.
 This special report is required of large systems every 3 years to report on any constituents exceeding a non-enforceable Public Health Goal (PHG) or Maximum Contaminant Level Goal (MCLG).
-Between 2010 and 2012, the PHG/MCLG was exceeded for fluoride, arsenic and gross alpha in one or more wells.
+Between 2016 and 2018, the PHG/MCLG was exceeded for fluoride, arsenic, chromium VI, coliform bacteria and gross alpha.
 There are Best Available Technologies (BATs) available to reduce the amount of each of these constituents but the cost is prohibitive and the effectiveness of the treatment processes to provide any significant reductions in constituent levels at these already low values is uncertain.
 In addition, the health protection benefits of these further hypothetical reductions are not at all clear and may not be quantifiable.
 Therefore, no action is proposed at this time.